 4 Things Every Retiree Should Do

-According to Dr. Gnanasekaran, the four things to "invest" in for your health that will help you prepare for a healthy and happy retirement are:
+Here, courtesy of Dr. Gnanasekaran, are four things to "invest" in for your health to help you prepare for a healthy and happy retirement:

-- A healthy diet.
-A diet of nutrient-dense foods like fruits and vegetables, and less high fat and processed foods, will give your body a better chance to resist diseases and other health conditions.
+A healthy diet.
+A diet that focuses on nutrient-dense foods like fruits and vegetables, and has less high-fat and processed foods, will give your body a better chance to resist diseases and other health conditions.

 “If you are interested in gardening, growing your own food can be a good way to combine a healthy diet with a wholesome activity,” Dr. Gnanasekaran says.